Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 ### Ghidra & Cutter
 Entry point → leads to `FUN_180005f0c`

-- this function, while not the “main”, appears important as it calls lots of other functions, including a function that using VirtualAlloc (`FUN_18002d600`)
+- This function refenced above, while not the “main”, appears important as it calls lots of other functions, including a function that using VirtualAlloc (`FUN_18002d600`)

 ## Advanced Dynamic Analysis Emotet Trojan DLL